apiaryio/api-elements/docs/examples.md

 ### Swagger / OpenAPI Format Example

-Given a Swagger document like this:
+This shows an example of the parse results of a Swagger document.

 ```json
 {